Lemon Budino (with keto, low-carb friendly option) with Video right before the recipe.

 - Whisk eggs.

-- Add lemon juice, zest, butter, powdered sugar to eggs.
+- Add lemon juice, zest, butter, Swerve to eggs.

 - Place in a double boiler or place a stainless steel bowl over simmering water.

 - Continue to mix until the temperature reaches 170 degrees.